wpswings/wallet-system-for-woocommerce/README.txt

 == Changelog ==

+= 2.5.17 – Released on 30 September 2024 =
+* New: Add wallet payment method and remove wallet partial payment method for subscription purchase.
+* New: Compatible with latest WP [ 6.6.2 ] and WC [ 9.3.3 ].

 = 2.5.16 – Released on 27 August 2024 =
 * New: Show cashback amount to user on wallet tab.